sabria23/Idg2671-project/README.md

   },

 ## endpoints for dashboard
-Dashboard APIs (your responsibility):
-- GET /api/dash-studies - List all studies for the dashboard
+- get    /api/studies -> display all studies on dash
-- DELETE /api/dash-studies/:studyId - Delete a study
+- delete /api/studies/:studyId -> delete a study
-- GET /api/dash-studies/:studyId/responses - Get responses for export
+- get    /api/studies/studyId/sessions/responses -> responses from taken study to export
-- GET /api/dash-studies/:studyId/export-json - Export as JSON

-Study Creation/Editing APIs (your teammate's responsibility):
+- patch  /api/studies/:studyId/public -> update study status from draft to publish
-- POST /api/studies - Create a new study
+- post   /api/studies/:studyId/public-url  -> generate a URL link for publsihed study
-- GET /api/studies/:studyId - Get a specific study for editing
-- PUT /api/studies/:studyId - Update an existing study

-In this scenario, the "get study by ID" endpoint wouldn't be in your dashboard routes - it would be in your teammate's study routes, since it's part of the edit functionality they're responsible for.
+- post   /api/studies/:studyId/invitations -> add participant emails to speific study

 ## endpoints for createStudy
   - POST /studies - Post created studies to the database and the dashboard.